redgis/eWAM-Launcher/README.md

 - Auto updater using Squirrel
-- Process monitor looking up possible launchers working
+- Process monitor looking up possible launchers working => use WYDE-TGV env var to find matches
 - Give information about eWAM binaries versions / and if it is up to date
 - Allow binaries updating
 - Shouldn't we simply have a pool of eWAMs referenced by the various environments ?